 6. Keep WordPress Updated

-Since WordPress is open source, anyone can study the source code to learn and improve it.
-You need to make sure that all your WordPress plugins, themes, and the core itself is always up to date.
+Since WordPress is open-source, anyone can study the source code to learn and improve it.
+You need to make sure that all your WordPress plugins, themes, and the core itself are always up to date.

 7. Disable Directory Indexing and Browsing